This Coconut French Toast is made with thick, dense bread, crusted with coconut, smothered in fruit, and drizzled with honey.

-I have a confession to make.
-I’m obsessed with French Toast.
-I like pancakes, I get excited for waffles… but my favorite carb-heavy, lazy-day breakfast, is most definitely French Toast.
-I don’t want just any French Toast though, I want it to be made with thick, dense bread, crusted with coconut, smothered in fruit, and drizzled with honey.
-Just thinking about it makes me ravenous.
-This Coconut Crusted French Toast is flavorful, delicious, and will make you smile.
+Guys, I love French Toast.
+As in, it’s my favorite breakfast EVER.
+I like pancakes, I get excited for waffles or crêpes, but my absolute top lazy-day breakfast choice is– most definitely– French Toast.
+I don’t want just any French Toast though.
+No, no– I want it to be made with thick, dense bread, crusted with coconut, smothered in fruit, and drizzled with honey.
+(Just thinking about it makes me ravenous.)
+If you too crave this sweet, custardy bread, this Coconut French Toast will make you smile.

 - 4 eggs